Weighted Ensemble Models Are Strong Continual Learners: Experiments

-These results indicate that \method is a versatile approach, effective in enhancing the performance of various vision transformer backbones in both supervised and self-supervised learning contexts.
-However, the performance boost from our approach varies with the choice of backbone (size), and its pertaining paradigm.
-The consistent performance improvements across different models highlight its potential effectiveness in CL.
+When compared to joint training, a standard upper bound in CL settings, \method demonstrates competitive performance.
+Although joint training always leads, as seen with ViT-Large (94.45\%) and ViT-B/16-SAM (91.87\%), \method remains close, particularly with ViT-B/16-SAM, where it achieves 90.48\%.
+These results indicate that \method is a versatile approach, effective in enhancing performance with various backbones in both supervised and self-supervised learning contexts.
+However, the performance boost from our approach varies with the choice of backbone (size) and its pre-training paradigm.

-\textbf{Balancing the Information of an Old and a New Task.}\\In CL, a primary objective is to balance knowledge retention from previous tasks with the acquisition of new information from current tasks.
-This study examines the impact of the $\lambda$ hyperparameter used to balance the weight of the models when averaging.
+\textbf{Balancing the Information of an Old and a New Task. }In CL, a primary objective is to balance knowledge retention from previous tasks with the acquisition of new information from current tasks.
+This study examines the impact of $\lambda$ used to balance the stability/plasticity of the model during averaging.

-In addition to our method, we also include the aggregation scheme of Wise-FT~\cite{wortsman2021robust} for comparison.
-More specifically, we introduce the following additional baselines: (i) \textbf{WiSE-FT ($\theta_{0}$)} employs an averaging strategy between the model fine-tuned on the current task ($\theta_{t}$) and the initial pre-trained model ($\theta_{0}$), following the formula $\theta_{t} = \lambda \theta_{t} + (1 - \lambda) \theta_{0}$.
-This method aligns with the WiSE-FT~\cite{wortsman2021robust} and \textit{concentrates exclusively on the initial pre-training and the current task without integrating knowledge from preceding tasks}. (ii) \textbf{WiSE-FT ($\theta_{t-1}$)} adapts Wise-FT to the CL context by incorporating sequential fine-tuning model with the initial pre-trained model $\theta_{0}$. and (iii) \textbf{CoMA (Ours)}.
+In addition to our method, we also include an adaptation of the aggregation scheme of WiSE-FT~\cite{wortsman2021robust} for CL, which we refer to as \textbf{WiSE-FT-CL}.
+After learning task $t$, stability is achieved via linear interpolation between the pre-trained and the fine-tuned model: $\thetavect_{t}^{*} = \lambda \thetavect_{t} + (1 - \lambda) \thetavect_{0}$.
+For every new task $t$, fine-tuning starts from $\thetavect_{t-1}^{*}$.
+This method aligns with WiSE-FT~\cite{wortsman2021robust} and relies only on the initial pre-training to achieve stability.

-According to Fig.~\ref{fig_lambda}, CoMA demonstrates superior performance compared to both versions of Wise-FT across various $\lambda$ settings.
+According to Fig.~\ref{fig_lambda}, CoFiMA demonstrates superior performance compared to WiSE-FT-CL across various $\lambda$ settings.
 This improvement suggests that our method is more effective at incorporating new knowledge while preserving old information.
-The best performance is achieved with $\lambda\!=\!0.3$, giving the best trade-off between learning new task $t$ (i.e plasticity), while preserving knowledge from previous tasks (i.e stability).
-For CoMA, the extreme values for $\lambda$ present scenarios similar to Seq FT, we continue fine-tuning the previous/current model if $\lambda\!=\!0$/$\lambda\!=\!1$.
+The best performance is achieved with $\lambda\!=\!0.3$, giving the best trade-off between learning new task $t$ (\ie, plasticity) and preserving knowledge from previous tasks (\ie, stability).